TheisFerre/go-grepper/README.md

 # go-grepper

 A small for-fun CLI tool written in GO to find lines in text using regex.
-The tool matches the behaviour of the linux command line tool `grep`.
+The tool matches the behaviour of the linux command line tool `grep` and relies on the GO primitives for concurrency through goroutines and channels.

 ## Usage